 Graybard grunted as he took off his sword and chain maile.
 He stripped down to his undergarments and pulled down an extra horse blanket.
 Making a bed away from Ena, he stretched and slipped his hand behind his head.

 “I met Dali tonight,” he started, then shared the details with Josah.
 “Things will go right tomorrow.”

 Josah sat on the blanket next to Ena and pulled off his boots.
 Blowing out his lantern, he let himself fall on the hay.
 “I dread the morning,” he said.

 When there wasn’t a response, he lifted his head and looked at the far corner.
 Graybard was fast asleep.
 Josah laid back down, questioning his motive for staying.
-Yes, he will help Eva Marie.
-But he couldn’t deny his obsession to confront Luka Dey, once and for all!
+Yes, he would help Eva Marie.
+But he couldn’t deny his obsession to confront Luka Dey once and for all!